paulscherrerinstitute/sf_dia/README.md

 **More documentation about the DIA can be found on its repository** (referenced above).

-**Note**: The writer needs a lot of parameters to write the MX file format.
+**Note**: The writer needs additional parameters to write the SF file format.
 You probably do not care about this, so you can use the DEBUG_FORMAT_PARAMETERS parameters for now.

 <a id="quick_python"></a>